-The Audit Committee discussed with the independent auditors the matters required to be discussed by Public Company Accounting Oversight Board auditing standard AS 1301, Communications with Audit Committees.
+The Audit Committee discussed with the independent auditors the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board and the SEC.

-The Audit Committee reviewed and discussed with management and the independent auditors our audited financial statements as of and for the fiscal year ended December 31, 2018 and the independent auditors' evaluation of our internal control over financial reporting.
+The Audit Committee reviewed and discussed with management and the independent auditors our audited financial statements as of and for the fiscal year ended December 31, 2019 and the independent auditors' evaluation of our internal control over financial reporting.

-Based on the above-mentioned reviews and discussions with management and the independent auditors, the Audit Committee recommended to the Board that our audited financial statements be included in our Annual Report on Form 10-K for the year ended December 31, 2018 for filing with the SEC.
-The Audit Committee also reappointed Grant Thornton as the independent auditors for the fiscal year ending December 31, 2019.
+Based on the above-mentioned reviews and discussions with management and the independent auditors, the Audit Committee recommended to the Board that our audited financial statements be included in our Annual Report on Form 10-K for the year ended December 31, 2019 for filing with the SEC.
+The Audit Committee also reappointed Grant Thornton as the independent auditors for the fiscal year ending December 31, 2020.